memdial/hass-sunpower/README.md

 ## Options (available from 'configure' once integration is setup)

+**To change polling intervals:** Settings → Devices & Services → SunPower → Configure

 ### Solar data update interval (seconds)

+**Default: 120 seconds** | **Minimum: 60 seconds**

 This sets how fast the integration will try to get updated solar info from the PVS.

+**For LocalAPI (firmware >= 61840):** The official documentation recommends polling "once every few seconds" to avoid overloading the PVS CPU.
+The default 120 seconds is conservative and safe for long-term reliability.

-The lowest "safe" rate looks like about 120 seconds.
-I am concerned some PVSs may fail to work properly over time and I'm guessing it might be request or error logging filling their memory.
-I am running with 300 seconds right now as I went through a heck of a time with a PVS that began to fail pushing to Sunpower's cloud.
+**For Legacy CGI (older firmware):** The PVS takes a very long time to return data.
+The lowest "safe" rate is about 120 seconds.
+Some PVSs may fail to work properly over time with aggressive polling, possibly due to request or error logging filling their memory.

 ### Energy storage update interval (seconds)

+**Default: 60 seconds** | **Minimum: 20 seconds**

 Should evenly divide into Solar data update interval or be an even multiple of it (this is due to the currently silly way polling is handled through one timer).
 The original author of the ESS addon [@CanisUrsa](https://github.com/CanisUrsa) had it as low as 20 seconds (see warning above)

 ## Network Setup